 If you want a more traditional Chinese stir fry recipe with beef strips instead of ground beef, we would recommend this recipe!

-Swap in your favorite veggies
+Substitute your favorite veggies

 Related: Meal Planning for Beginners (Meal Plan Template Inside!)

-Storing this easy beef stir fry meal
+How to store and serve this easy beef stir fry

 Related: 12 One-Pan Dinner Ideas You Can Also Meal Prep For The Week